Privacy Notice and Policy

 We will not share your data with third parties without obtaining your consent, unless we are under a legal or regulatory obligation to do so.

 From time to time we may pass personal data such as your name and email address to other services that we use to send out newsletters and other communications (both electronic and print).
-However, your personal data will remain in the EU or countries considered by the EU to have equivalent policies such as Jersey, Guersey, Switzerland, New Zealand and Cananda.
-Companies based in the USA that have certified with the EU-US Privacy Shield programme are also considered to be permitted destinations by the EU (this includes popular US products like Gmail, DropBox and MailChimp).
+However, your personal data will remain in the UK (or within a country covered by UK “adequacy regulations”).

 We have put in place measures to ensure your data is held securely and to seek to prevent data from being lost or disclosed in an unauthorised way.
 This includes limiting access to your data only to employees, agents, contractors and third parties who need to have access.